IBM/aspera-cli/docs/README.erb.md

 Use fields: `recipients` and/or `bcc_recipients` to provide the list of recipients: **user** or **shared inbox**:

-- Provide either ids as expected by API: `"recipients":[{"type":"dropbox","id":"1234"}]`
+- Provide either IDs as expected by API: `"recipients":[{"type":"dropbox","id":"1234"}]`
 - or just names: `"recipients":[{"The Dest"}]`.

-<%=cmd%> will resolve the list of email addresses and dropbox names to the expected type/id list, based on case insensitive partial match.
+<%=cmd%> will resolve the list of email addresses and dropbox names to the expected type/ID list, based on case-insensitive partial match.

 If a user recipient (email) is not already registered and the workspace allows external users, then the package is sent to an external user, and: